zulip/zulip/templates/zerver/help/deactivate-your-account.md

    **Your account** section.

-4. After clicking the **Deactivate account** button, a modal window titled **Deactivate Your account** will appear.
+4. After clicking the **Deactivate account** button, a modal window titled **Deactivate your account** will appear.
 To confirm the deletion of your account, click the **Deactivate now** button.

     !!! warn ""